Getting Started with Cairo

 asdf global scarb latest

-The above will create the following directory package:
+and choosing to set up Cairo Test as your test runner The above will create the following directory package:

 hello_cairo